A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating

 Empirical observations indicate that feedback mechanisms significantly shape climate variability and transitions in real-world climate dynamics~\cite{Roe07,Bony06,Tsuchida2023,Dirmeyer2022}.
-To account for such nonlinear dynamics and temporal dependencies inherent in our $T_{\textrm{max}}$ time series data, we employ two types of feedback mechanisms as follows: \begin{enumerate} \item \textit{Nonlinear Cubic feedback:}
+To account for such nonlinear dynamics and temporal dependencies inherent in our $T_{\textrm{max}}$ time series data, we consider two types of feedback mechanisms for the feedback term $F(t)$ of our hybrid model~\eqref{eq:hm} as follows: \begin{enumerate} \item \textit{Nonlinear Cubic feedback:}

-where $\Delta$ denotes the delay (lag) in days and $\epsilon_1$ is the feedback strength in units of $^\circ$C$^{-2}$.
-The term $F(t)$ therefore represents a delayed cubic nonlinear feedback~\cite{Ghil94,Ashwin12,Thompson11}. \item \textit{Lorenz feedback:}
+where $\Delta$ denotes the delay (lag) in days and $\epsilon_1$ is the feedback strength (in units of $^\circ$C$^{-2}$).
+Such a nonlinear cubic feedback is motivated by the fact that cubic nonlinearity captures regime switching that often occur in climate dynamics, such as the transition between stable and unstable temperature equilibria~\cite{Ghil94,Ashwin12,Thompson11}. \item \textit{Lorenz feedback:}

-where $\Delta$ is the delay in days, and $\epsilon_2$ is the feedback strength in units of $^\circ$C. $\mu$ and $\sigma$ are respectively the mean and standard deviation of the Lorenz feedback signal that are derived from the $y(t)$ and $z(t)$ solutions of the Lorenz equations~\cite{Lorenz63}.
-We note that $y(t)$ and $z(t)$ are related to temperature dynamics~\cite{Saltzman62}.
-The Euclidean norm $\sqrt{y^2+z^2}$ of the Lorenz trajectory projected onto the $(y,z)$-plane allows the model to incorporate the combined influence of the two chaotic variables in a geometrically meaningful way.
-It effectively reduces the two-dimensional chaotic signal into a scalar feedback term while preserving its amplitude and temporal complexity.
-Since climate models are fundamentally concerned with temperature evolution, our choice of Eq.~\eqref{Lorenz_fb} ensures that the feedback signal reflects physically relevant thermodynamic processes~\cite{Lorenz63,Saltzman62,Tsonis12,Palmer93,Lucarini12}.
+where $\Delta$ is the delay (in days), and $\epsilon_2$ is the feedback strength (in units of $^\circ$C).
+The parameters $\mu$ and $\sigma$ are respectively the mean and standard deviation of the Lorenz feedback signal that are derived from the $y(t)$ and $z(t)$ solutions of the Lorenz equations~\cite{Lorenz63}. \end{enumerate}